 Basically, I believe everyone can be good.
-I expect students to have a positive identity and become a good member of our classroom community as well as in society; in the lunchroom, specials, and on the playground.
+I expect students to have a positive identity and become a good member of our classroom community as well as in society; in the lunchroom, at specials, and on the playground.

 I believe this is a tender age at 8 and 9.
 It is a time to learn about accountability and self-control.
 It is also a time to learn about conflict and resolution.
 I expect students to progress through self-awareness and understand the feelings and point of view of their peers and adapt to make themselves emotionally intelligent.

 Students are able to earn class points for a reward of their collective choosing.
-Students are also earning behavior bucks for their individual spending.
+Students also earn behavior bucks for their individual spending.
 Students are verbally praised, hugged and valued in my classroom.
 When there is need for correction, I verbally poise the question to the student as to why I want their behavior to be modified.
 Sometimes there will be forgiveness and an agreement on starting over again and other times a teaching moment for learning what is expected as appropriate behavior.

 In the end, students will always know they are loved.
 Their lives have meaning and purpose.